IPL 2024: Shahbaz, Abhishek star as SRH set up title clash with KKR after beating RR by 36 runs - www.lokmattimes.com

 Chasing 176, Yashasvi Jaiswal was up and running with two boundaries off Bhuvneshwar Kumar.
 But Tom Kohler-Cadmore struggled from the other end, moving down the pitch and around the crease to break free.
 It was in vain though as SRH kept him quiet with tight lines and bounce, thus increasing the pressure on the England batter.

-Kohler-Cadmore’s struggle came to an end on 16-ball 10 when he skied to cover point off Pat Cummins.
-Jaiswal pushed the scoring rate when he dispatched a short ball from Bhuvneshwar Kumar over long-on for a six, followed by driving down the ground and through extra cover to pick two fours in a 19-run over as RR reached 51/1 at the end of power-play.
+Kohler-Cadmore’s struggle came to an end for a 16-ball 10 when he skied to cover point off Pat Cummins.
+Jaiswal pushed the scoring rate when he dispatched a short-ball from Bhuvneshwar Kumar over long-on for a six, followed by driving down the ground and through extra cover to pick two fours in a 19-run over as RR reached 51/1 at the end of power-play.

 Jaiswal’s knock ended on 42 in the eighth over when he horribly miscued a loft off Shahbaz and holed out to long-off.
 With a longer boundary to use against right-handed batters via pace-off deliveries, SRH clawed back in the game via the left-arm spin duo of Shahbaz and Abhishek.